 - An online COM minor

 The online minor is structured around organizational leadership and will require you to complete a specific set of courses and electives.
-More information on these programs is available here.

 University of South Carolina